jsalignon/cactus/docs/1_Intro/Quick_start.md

 # Quickstart scripts

 Scripts are available to [install the dependencies](/docs/1_Intro/installing_dependencies.sh), [runinng the test datasets](/docs/1_Intro/running_the_test_datasets.sh) and [troubleshooting](/docs/1_Intro/troubleshooting.sh).
-Please observe that the script to install dependencies is provided for convenience, but the commands may not be up to date; and it is recommended to follow the installation guidelines from the respective tools (links are provided in the [dependencies section](/docs/2_Install/Dependencies.md) of the Cactus documentation).
+Please observe that the script to install dependencies is provided for convenience, but the commands may not be up to date; and it is recommended to follow the installation guidelines from the respective tools (links are provided in the [Dependencies](/docs/2_Install/Dependencies.md) section of the Cactus documentation).

 # Dependencies and profiles